 The information that your solicitor will need is:

 Registered address: St Swithuns House, 21 Christchurch Road, Bournemouth, BH1 3NS.

-Company registration: Bournemouth Churches Housing Association Limited is a charitable registered society under the Co-operative and Community Benefit Societies Act 2014, registered with the Financial Conduct Authority No. 18497R and with the Homes and Communities Agency No. LH0155.
+Company registration: Bournemouth Churches Housing Association Limited is a charitable registered society under the Co-operative and Community Benefit Societies Act 2014, registered with the Financial Conduct Authority No. 18497R and with the Regulator of Social Housing No. LH0155.

 The BCHA family consists of different charities and organisations and over long periods of time some of the work that one member of the group undertakes may be transferred to another member.

 The following wording may be of help when adding a codicil or writing your Will to ensure that your legacy can be utilised in the way, and for the purpose, you intended:

 1. I give to Bournemouth Churches Housing Association (BCHA) of St Swithuns House, 21 Christchurch Road, Bournemouth, BH1 3NS, a charitable registered society under the Co-operative and Community Benefit Societies Act 2014, registered with the Financial Conduct Authority No.18497R and with the Regulator of Social Housing3 No. LH0155 the sum of [ ] to be applied for the charitable purposes set out in sub-clause two of this clause.

 2. The gift shall be applied by BCHA for its own charitable purposes or, at the absolute discretion of BCHA, for the charitable purposes of any charity (being any institution whether corporate or not (including any trust or undertaking) which is established for purposes which are exclusively charitable according to the Law of England and Wales) of which BCHA is a member or trustee.